ComposableFi/composable/docs/docs/technology/cvm/specification.md

 For operations of high importance, the EDSCA signature of the program can be propagated from the sending chain and verified on the target chain.

-### Bridges

-CVM does not have any hardcoded requirement for bridge to be trustless or trustful.

 ## Cross chain Transfer

 Transfer is most common operation in blockchain, that why it deserver to be more detailed.